rossiptr/SOP-development/research-and-projects.md

 - [ ] Submit a soft and yellow cover of the thesis to the department office
 - [ ] Submit a printed copy of the thesis and the signed e-Thesis Authorization Form (NTUST & NCL) to the library
 - [ ] Complete all steps in the School Leaving Application Form and collect your diploma at the Office of Graduate Studies

-> For the latest forms and deadlines, always refer to the official [ECE NTUST Graduation Procedure page](https://ece.ntust.edu.tw/p/412-1017-10490.php?Lang=en).

 ---